joepuzzo/Vagrant_Drone_Protocol/README.md

     [Get VirtualBox Here](https://www.virtualbox.org/wiki/Downloads)

-    Or if you're running lixux you may be able to simply isntall using pkg manager.
+    Or if you're running Lixux you may be able to simply isntall using pkg manager.
     If running Ubuntu the following will install vagrant and VirtualBox.
     ```
     $ apt-get install vagrant